biosopher/unofficial-watson-studio-python-utils/README.md

 experiment.execute()
 ```

-The utility classes below hide the underlying complexity while the source code for everything's available so you can dig deeper as you advance.
+This repository's utility classes (below) hide the underlying complexity while providing the source code so you can dig deeper as you advance.

 <p align="center">
   <img width=500 src="media/utils_explained.png?">